Tradegen/liquidity-bonds/README.md

 ## Purpose

+Implement an alternative order book and liquidity mining program.

 ## Overview

 Liquidity bonds are an alternative to existing liquidity mining programs.
-Under the liquidity bonds program, users can bond CELO to mint 'bond tokens' that farm TGEN indefinitely.
-Half of the deposited CELO is automatically swapped for TGEN and is added as liquidity to the TGEN-CELO pair on Ubeswap.
-Users can exit their liquidity position by selling their bond tokens on the platform's marketplace.
+Under the liquidity bonds program, users can bond CELO (the native coin of the Celo blockchain) to mint 'bond tokens' that farm TGEN (the protocol's governance token) indefinitely.
+Half of the deposited CELO is automatically swapped for TGEN and is added as liquidity to the TGEN-CELO pair on Ubeswap (a decentralized exchange launched on Celo).
+Users can exit their liquidity position by selling their bond tokens through an order book.

 ## System Design